VincentWei/minigui-docs/user-manual/MiniGUIUserManualRuntimeConfiguration.md

 These sections specify the information of the devfonts which should be loaded by MiniGUI.

-MiniGUI can load a devfont from the corresponding font file or from a font data stored in the memory.
+MiniGUI can load a devfont from a font file or from a font data stored in the memory.
 Generally, you specify the devfonts which should be loaded at the starting stage of MiniGUI in the runtime configuration.